cmu-rss-lab/rosdiscover-evaluation/README.rst

 The result is placed in :code:`experiments/recovery/subjects/autorally/observed.architecture.acme`

-  b.
-Produce and check the architecture of the recovered system
+**Step 3b: Produce and check the architecture of the recovered system.**

 .. code::